 The MCLB provides an east-west crossing of Mountain Creek Lake from the Spur 303/SE 14th Street intersection in Grand Prairie to the Spur 303/Mountain Creek Parkway intersection in the Oak Cliff section of Dallas.
 The approximately 2-mile facility links communities in the southern part of Dallas County with those in Tarrant County and provides convenient access to businesses, recreational facilities, and other destinations in the Mid Cities area.

 MCLB opened to traffic in April 1979.
 The bridge structure is 7,425 feet long and provides two lanes of travel across the lake.
-There is a toll gantry on the western approach of the facility.

 1.3.6 Lewisville Lake Toll Bridge